atomisthq/docs/docs/developer/commands.md

 In chat, you can send `@atomist describe skill "hello"` to see details of your command and its parameters.

+#### Over HTTP
+[http]: #over-http

+You can invoke a command over HTTP.
+This is useful when you want to be able to call your SDM commands from scripts on your laptop or elsewhere, or integrate functionality in your SDM with other tools.
+This is superior to implementing the same functionality in a shell script, for instance, because you can update the code in one place, and every place that invokes it over HTTP will run the updated code.

+In team mode, invoke the command over our [automation API](command-http.md).

 ## Wrap a shell script